 Items of information that form part of the discussion within the body of the request as specified in 37 CFR 1.605(b) are not required to be submitted.
-As discussed previously, if the information to be considered, reconsidered, or corrected is not, at least in part, contained within or based on any supporting document submitted as part of the request, the discussion within the body of the request relative to the information, a copy of which is not required under 37 CFR 1.610(b)(7) to be separately submitted.
+As discussed previously, if the information to be considered, reconsidered, or corrected is not, at least in part, contained within or based on any supporting document submitted as part of the request, the discussion within the body of the request relative to the information will be considered as the item of information, a copy of which is not required under 37 CFR 1.610(b)(7) to be separately submitted.
 SeeMPEP § 2809, subsection II.C.